Apple Car Key Guide: All Supported Vehicles

 The resistance stems from three factors: subscription revenue, data control, and development resources.

-Subscription revenue represents the most significant barrier.
 Connected services generate recurring income.
 Toyota charges $8 to $15 monthly for digital key access.
 Ford’s FordPass, Chevrolet’s OnStar, and other manufacturer apps bundle digital keys with subscriptions costing $15 to $30 monthly.
 Adopting Apple Car Key eliminates that revenue stream or forces manufacturers to unbundle services, potentially reducing subscription appeal.
+The economics drive decisions more than technology considerations.

-Data control matters to manufacturers building customer relationships.
-Proprietary apps collect usage data, location history, and behavioral patterns that inform product development and enable targeted marketing.
+Proprietary apps collect usage data, location history, and behavioral patterns informing product development and enabling targeted marketing.
 Apple Car Key operates through Apple Wallet with end-to-end encryption.
 Manufacturers lose visibility into how customers use digital keys, when they drive, and who they share access with.
+Data represents value.
+Giving it up requires compelling reasons.

-Development resources constrain smaller manufacturers.
 Implementing Apple Car Key requires compatible NFC and potentially UWB hardware, software integration with vehicle access control systems, and certification through Apple’s CarPlay and Car Key programs.
 The engineering investment makes sense for BMW, Mercedes-Benz, and other premium brands selling vehicles at $50,000 to $150,000.
 It’s harder to justify on a $25,000 Subaru Crosstrek or $22,000 Nissan Sentra where the feature competes with dozens of other cost considerations.
+Volume manufacturers face tighter margins.

 What Owners Should Know